SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase.md

 ## Fields creation in Sumo Logic for Couchbase

-Following are the [Fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of Couchbase App install if not already present:
+Following are the [Fields](/docs/manage/fields/) which will be created as part of Couchbase App install if not already present:

 **`db.cluster.name`** - User configured.
 Enter a name to identify this Couchbase cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 **`db.system`** - Has a fixed value of **couchbase**.
 **`deployment.environment`** - User configured.
 Through this Couchbase cluster is identified by the environment where it resides.
 For example: dev, prod or qa.
 **`sumo.datasource`** - has a fixed value of **couchbase**.

 ### Prerequisite

 By default, the Couchbase will write the log to the log directory that was configured during installation.
-For example, on Linux, the log directory would be /opt/couchbase/var/lib/couchbase/logs.
+For example, on Linux, the log directory would be `/opt/couchbase/var/lib/couchbase/logs`.
 By default, the Audit log is disabled, you must enable the audit log following these [instructions](https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html).
 Query log, error log, the access log will be enabled by default.

 ## Configure Couchbase Logs Collection

 ### Step 1: Set up Collector

-If you want to use an existing OTel Collector then this step can be skipped by selecting the option of using an existing Collector.
+If you want to use an existing OTel Collector, this step can be skipped by selecting the option of using an existing Collector.

 If you want to create a new Collector please select **Add a new Collector** option.